cristianastan2/AOES-CLIM670-NCAR-CESM-ATM-EXP/_episodes/04-mods.md

 >
 > My data are located in: '/glade/scratch/kpegion/archive/testatmF/atm/hist/`
 >
 > The variable `TS` in the atm history files is SST over the ocean.
-Can you convince youself that the data is consistent enough to believe that the SST data provided is being used by the model?
+How can you convince youself that the data is consistent enough to believe that the SST data provided is being used by the model?
+>
+> A sample program to get you started is located in: `~kpegion/clim670/CheckSSTData.ipynb`
+>
 {: .challenge}